Delete and clean up loose objects

 If the reservation fails, try to reserve only some of these tasks (or one by one, if that is necessary).
 If you can not reserve a task that is select by it's own, look at the error message: if it is because of another reservation, try to get the person holding that reservation to release it and try again when that is done.

 Now try to delete the tasks you could reserve.
-Always answer "Yes" to any question about wanting to delete the result features and if you want to delete even though there are features that will "loose their netelement association".
+Always answer "Yes" to any question about wanting to delete the result features.
+If you get a message that you "Can not disconnect features from network objects", you will not get any features deleted.

 If you succeeded in deleting some tasks, but not others, you might try a new round.
 Sometimes deleting one "Loose objects" task makes it possible to delete another.